aws-powertools/powertools-lambda-python/docs/core/metrics_datadog.md

     --8<-- "examples/metrics_datadog/src/add_metrics_with_tags.py"
     ```

+We recommend [read](https://docs.datadoghq.com/getting_started/tagging/){target="_blank" rel="nofollow"} the official Datadog documentation for comprehensive insights into the best practices for effectively utilizing tags.

 ### Adding default tags

 If you want to set the same tags for all metrics, you can use the `set_default_tags` method or the `default_tags` parameter in the `log_metrics` decorator and then persist tags across the Lambda invocations.